stealjs/steal/docs/config-baseURL.md

 module lookups.
 If baseURL is not specified, the baseURL is treated as the page's directory in a browser and `process.cwd()` in node.

-Specifying [System.config] will set `baseURL` to the config's parent directory.
+Specifying [config.config] will set `baseURL` to the config's parent directory.

 @body